Mozilla’s Data Privacy FAQ

 But why do you collect any data at all?

 If we don’t know how the browser is performing or which features people use, we can’t make it better and deliver the great product you want.
 We’ve invested in building data collection and analysis tools that allow us to make smart decisions about our product while respecting people’s privacy.
+You can read more about some of the privacy preserving technologies we use, like OHTTP.

 Data collection still bugs me.
 Can I turn it off?